daniel-haugen/notebook/classnotes/class01.md

 If the container is not serving one of these purposes, use a div container.

+You can wrap containers in `<a>` tags to make the entire container a link.

+Older browsers that can't run HTML5 won't understand the new tags.

 ## Process and Design

+1. ### Answer the Questions
+    - Who is the target audience?
+    - Why are they visiting your website?
+    - What is your visitor trying to achieve?
+    - What information does the visitor need?
+    - How often will people visit your site?
+2. ### Sitemap
+3. ### Wireframe

 ## ABC of Programming